 If you need some Bumble ‘about me’ ideas, start by including the essentials and highlight what's most attractive about you: your job, your interests, all the stamps in your passport.

 Try something like this, using your own details instead:

 Notice how both of the examples of Bumble profiles above focused on a few attractive qualities.
 In relatively few words, these profiles make her want to know this guy better – and that’s exactly what you want yours to do.

 Not sure what’s most attractive about you?
 Ask (honest) friends what your three most attractive traits are, and play off of those if they’re interesting… The more unique, the better!

-Including links to Instagram is an easy way to bulk up your Bumble identity, and opens up a door for her to learn more about you without having to ask for a Facebook link.
+Linking your Instagram to Bumble is an easy way to bulk up your profile, and opens up a door for her to learn more about you without having to ask for a Facebook link.

 Depending on what you have posted, though, a little spring cleaning might be in order first.
 All of your Instagram pics need to make a good impression.

-4. Make Starting A Conversation Easy For Her
+4. Make Starting A Bumble Conversation Easy For Her

 The key to a successful Bumble profile is simple: give her something to talk to you about.